mariuszmspace/my-links/README.md

 - [Sonatype Nexus](http://www.sonatype.org/nexus/) - Software / binary artifact storage -- `Java`
 - [SourceGraph](https://github.com/sourcegraph/sourcegraph) - Perhaps the best code search and navigation engine -- `Golang`
 - [SymbolHound](http://symbolhound.com) - Search engine that doesn't ignore special characters, great for programming questions -- `try it`
+- [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) - Lets you use a Docker container as a full-featured development environment.
+It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set -- `neat`
 - [watchman](https://github.com/facebook/watchman) - Watch files and take action when they change (eg: kick off the CI system), by Facebook -- `C`
 - [WireMock](http://wiremock.org/) - Flexible stubbing and mocking services -- `Java`